hyperknot/openfreemap/README.md

 - Make a successor for the OpenMapTiles schema.
 - Docker image for running this self-hosted on any machine.

 ## Changelog

 v0.1 - everything works.
 1 server for tile gen, 1 server for HTTP host. <- we are here!

+## Attribution

+Attribution is required.
+If you are using MapLibre, they are automatically added, you have nothing to do.

+If you are using alternative clients, or if you are using this in printed media or video, you must add the following attribution:

+<a href="https://openfreemap.org" target="_blank">OpenFreeMap</a> <a href="https://www.openmaptiles.org/" target="_blank">&copy; OpenMapTiles</a> Data from <a href="https://www.openstreetmap.org/copyright" target="_blank">OpenStreetMap</a>

+You do not need to display the OpenFreeMap part, but it is nice if you do.

 ## License